June 19, 2014

-A. A truly open ended question and the opportunity to talk positively.
-But you need to keep your answer at a high level.
+This is a truly open ended question and an opportunity to talk positively.
+However, you need to keep your answer at a high level.
 One response to this question could be:

-A. Dangerous question.
-The interviewer is probing for things that you didn't previously like and then they can ask a follow on question about why you didn't like them.
+This is a dangerous question.
+The interviewer is probing for things that you didn't like previously and why you didn't like them.
 Beware of this trap.

-'I would like to avoid the situation in the last role where we had tight deadlines and three of my staff went off on long term sick with the winter flu last year.
-Although we achieved our targets, it was only through hard effort, team-work and long hours'.
+"I would like to avoid the situation in the last role where we had tight deadlines and three of my staff went off on long term sick leave with the winter flu last year.
+Although we achieved our targets, it was only through hard effort, teamwork, and long hours."

 See how these answers portray you in a good light and turn a negative into a positive.

-A. Try to make sure that any job references have been sought and written before you go interviewing.
-This is not always possible but would allow you to repeat their positive comments.
+Try to make sure that any job references have been sought and written before you go to the job interview.
+This is not always possible, but it would allow you to repeat their positive comments.

-Where you do have job references, then you can say you have references, and they are very complimentary around a number of aspects of your work.
+Where you do have job references, you can say you have references and that they are very complimentary around a number of aspects of your work.

-It is not a problem if you don't have references and the question implies that you would probably imagine what they would say.
+It is not a problem if you don't have references, however, this question implies that you would probably have to imagine what they would say.

 Effectively, the interviewer is therefore asking to list your strengths.
 Take the time to list your job strengths and behavioral qualities.
-Start the sentence in the 3rd party with...'My references would say...'
+Start the sentence in the third party with..."My references would say..."

-Any time you are able to reply in the 3rd party, it sounds like someone else is endorsing your candidacy which in effect references do.
-Everyone will say they will receive good references but if you say this using a 3rd party endorsement, then you add greater credibility to your statement.
+Any time you are able to reply in the third party, it sounds like someone else is endorsing your candidacy which in effect references do.
+Everyone will say they will receive good references, but if you say this using a third party endorsement, then you add greater credibility to your statement.

-You need to have a personal pitch of 3 - 4 sentences prepared.
+You need to have a personal pitch of three to four sentences prepared.
 This needs to relate to the job description which you need to go through line by line.
 Then add in the additional personal qualities that you bring to the role.
 Apply these to the personal summary statement.

-It is always worth using a qualifying phrase such as 'colleagues have said of me...I am a great motivator/team-builder/technician etc.'.
-It sounds better if there is a 3rd party endorsement.
+It is always worth using a qualifying phrase such as, "Colleagues have said of me...I am a great motivator/team-builder/technician etc." It sounds better if there is a third party endorsement.
 It doesn't sound like you are bragging but a colleague is speaking on your behalf.

 In addition, you will need to have relevant examples which you can offer to expand on.
-The personal qualities for the role will be attributes such as hard-working, motivating, good communication skills, desire to succeed, etc...
+The personal qualities for the role will be attributes such as hard-working, motivated, have good communication skills, desire to succeed, etc...

-If they reply that they were expecting other qualities, then discuss them and offer examples of how you have these and examples of them in action.
+If they reply that they were expecting other qualities, then discuss and offer them examples of how you have these qualities and examples of them in action.
 You need to leave the interviewer in no doubt that you have the skills and can demonstrate this with relevant examples.

-A. Negative connotation and expectancy that you will say something negative about ex-employer or ex-employee.
+Avoid saying something negative about an ex-employer or ex-employee.
 Resist the temptation and keep the answer upbeat concentrating on the advantages of what the new job would offer.
-You could mention the increased salary but do not dwell on it, emphasize the other benefits first.
+You could mention the increased salary, but do not dwell on it, emphasize the other benefits first.

 "I enjoy my previous job and as I have demonstrated, I make a solid contribution which is appreciated.
-However I am looking for more experience, a greater challenge / increased responsibility / more dynamic organization that this role offers."
+However I am looking for more experience, a greater challenge, increased responsibility, and a more dynamic organization that this role offers."